 But the people I spoke to in my free Legal Checkup calls and met on podcasts and lives are some of the biggest referral sources to my business today.

 The info and experienced I gained in talking with (and more importantly, listening to) that many people led me to being able to build the very different looking business I have today.

-You what was the best, most life changing thing I came up with because of that hustle period?
+You know what was the best, most life changing thing I came up with because of that hustle period?

-The Ultimate Bundle — my signature program that gives you 10 legal templates AND 23+ premium video trainings to learn how to protect + grow your business.
+My signature program that gives you 10 legal templates AND 23+ premium video trainings to learn how to protect + grow your business.

 1. Pay Attention

 I paid attention to the questions I got asked over and over and thought about what else my clients really needed to know besides just getting a contract/website policy from me.
 I knew there was something I could create that could change their businesses and lives, but that they didn’t even know they needed.

 “how can I protect my content from copycats?”